Phono stage pre-amps? 180 gram vinyl? Who can make sense of it all? No sweat, fam. Here’s everything you need to know about record players.

-Colored vinyl is dumb.
+Colored vinyl is a dumb marketing trick.

-What’s with belt-driven and direct-drive?
+What’s with belt-driven versus direct-drive?

 Belt-driven turntables have a rubber belt connecting the motor to the platter, whereas a direct-drive turntable has a motor directly attached to the platter.
 DJs prefer direct-drive turntables because they have more torque (spinning force), which keeps the platter spinning underneath the record while they’re scratching.
-Conventionally, the belt on a belt-driven turntable is supposed to be better for listening, as the belt is said to absorb vibrations from the motor that would otherwise produce unwanted noise.
+Conventionally, the belt on a belt-driven turntable is supposed to be better for listening, as it's said to absorb vibrations from the motor that would otherwise produce unwanted noise.
 The truth is that as long as you get a decent turntable, it doesn’t matter if it’s belt-driven or direct-drive.
 Mostly it’s just something for nerds to debate.

 What is 45 and 33 RPM?

-All that really matters is that you match your turntable speed to the speed of the record, or else your vinyl will sound like chipmunks or ghosts.
+All that really matters is that you match your turntable speed setting to the speed of the record, or else your vinyl will sound like chipmunks or ghosts.

 Does speaker placement matter?